Leo3418/leo3418.github.io/collections/_multilingual-jekyll-site/en/host-on-github-pages.md

 environment to let it build your site every time you push new commits and publish the generated static files to GitHub Pages.

-The workflow would not change significantly.
+Your workflow would not change significantly.
 Suppose you don't use unsupported plugins for your site so that it can be built by GitHub Pages itself.
 Once you change your site's source files, you would create commits and push them, then the updated site would be available in a moment.
-If you use CI, then you commit and push as normal.
+If you use CI, then you commit and push as usual.
 All CI services supporting GitHub should be able to capture a push event, and if set up properly, build and publish your site automatically after the push.